bastienbotrel/Predicting-lung-cancer-survival-time-by-OWKIN/README.md

 # Predicting lung cancer survival time by OWKIN

-Challenge provided by OWKIN's company and organized by College de France and Ecole Normale Supérieure of Paris.
+Challenge provided by OWKIN company and organized by College de France and Ecole Normale Supérieure of Paris.

 Final leaderbord published on December 15th, 2020.
 **Ranking: 2/98** (*you can find the winners of the 2020 challenges [here](https://challengedata.ens.fr/winners/2020)*)